doganckaratas/OpenSignal/README.md

 - 27/04/2018 : Major milestone for aiming the test-driven programming approach

 - 18/05/2018 : Working on numerical library, nearly 25% of work in here already done.

+- 19/08/2018 : Makefiles modularized, this will help us to maintain newly added modules easily.